Anthem (video game): Setting

-Anthem is set on planet Coda littered with advanced technological relics which harness an omnipresent energy known as the Anthem of Creation.
+Anthem was set on the planet Coda, which is littered with advanced technological relics which harness an omnipresent energy known as the Anthem of Creation.
 Unstable relics can spontaneously terraform sections of the planet, mutate wildlife, change the local climate, create portals, and spawn monstrous creatures.
 Extremely unstable artifacts can envelope a significant area with destructive energies, storms, and creatures, rendering them barren and deadly.
 Such events are known as Cataclysms.
 Human knowledge about the relics is limited, but its believed they were created by a godlike race called the Shapers, who abandoned the planet millennia ago for unknown reasons.
 The Anthem and the Shapers are revered by some as the source of all life.

 Centuries before the start of the game, humanity was enslaved by a race of creatures called the Urgoth.
 A human named Helena Tarsis and her compatriots used Shaper technology to invent powerful exosuits to fight back.
 These exosuits became known as Javelins, and Tarsis sacrificed herself to overthrow the Urgoth, who have not been seen since.
 Over the centuries, Tarsis and her Legion of Dawn became heroic legends to humanity, which reestablished itself as a dominant race.

 In the nation of Bastion, most people live in fortified cities protected by Sentinels: Javelin pilots who act as the primary security and police force within the city walls.
 National security issues that require discretion and espionage are handled by Corvus, Bastion's intelligence and diplomatic agency.
 Beyond the cities is a frontier filled with dangerous creatures, exiled outlaws, a hostile insectoid race called Scars, and random disasters caused by unstable Shaper artifacts.
 Cities rely on Freelancers, a faction of altruistic Javelin-piloting mercenaries, to deal with these threats.
 In the field, Freelancers rely on the help of Cyphers, individuals who are naturally attuned to the Anthem and use resulting psychic gifts to remotely assist on missions and sense Anthem energy.

 Ten years before the main campaign, an authoritarian faction called the Dominion attacked the city of Freemark, which was the Freelancers' primary base of operations.
 The Dominion wanted to access a Shaper relic beneath the city called the Cenotaph, believing it would grant them control over the Anthem.
 Their activation of the Cenotaph resulted in an explosion that annihilated Freemark and left an expanding Cataclysm in its place called the Heart of Rage.